Claire Kelly Schultz

-Claire Kelly Schultz (November 17, 1924 - May 28, 2015) was a leading figure in the early development of automated information retrieval systems and information science.
+Claire Kelly Schultz (November 17, 1924 - May 28, 2015) was an American computer consultant and academic.
+She was a leading figure in the early development of automated information retrieval systems and information science.
 A "documentalist", she was particularly known for her work in thesaurus construction and machine-aided indexing, innovating techniques for punch card information retrieval.

 While working as a librarian at the Merck, Sharp and Dohme chemical company she "developed a machine-sorted card system that employed Boolean retrieval logic.
 Her first use of punched cards in 1949 used the Mooers Zator system."
 This has been seen as a "transitional role of such punched-card systems toward later use of computers for information retrieval".